hackclub/hackclub/workshops/battleship_guessing_game/README.md

   Random random = new Random();
 }
 ```
-We are creating a [random](https://docs.microsoft.com/en-us/dotnet/api/system.random?view=net-5.0) object that will allows us to get random values.
-This will be used for the random ship placement.
+Random is a library built in to C# that lets us easily generate random values.
+Soon, we're going to use this for the random ship placement.

-# Ship Placement
+## Ship Placement

 <img src="https://media1.giphy.com/media/jUwpNzg9IcyrK/giphy.gif" width="400" alt="Homer Simpson Gif">

+Time to place the ship on the board.
 But where is the ship going to be placed?
-Well dear reader, we're about to solve this mystery.
+Well, this is where the `Random` object we created earlier comes in handy.
+Under all of the code you just wrote, but still in the `Main` function, add:

 ```csharp
 static void Main(string[] args)